-Pursuant to 19 CFR 351.414(f), we compared Gupta's U.S. sales to its sales made in a third-country within the contemporaneous window period, which extends from three months prior to the month of the first U.S. sale until two months after the month of the last U.S. sale.
+the month of the first U.S. sale until two months after the month of the last U.S. sale.
 Where there were no sales of identical merchandise in the third-country market made in the ordinary course of trade to compare to U.S. sales, according to section 771(16)(B) of the Act, we compared U.S. sales of flanges to sales of the most similar foreign like product in the ordinary course of trade.

-Because the Norma Group did not have a viable home market or third-country market with respect to its sales of subject merchandise, 28 we compared U.S. sales to NVs based on CV.
+Because the Norma Group did not have a viable home market or third-country market with respect to its sales of subject merchandise, 23 we compared U.S. sales to NVs based on CV.
 As such, for the Norma Group, no comparisons are made of EPs with NVs based on home market or third-country market sales where it would be necessary to identify identical or similar merchandise.